Once cut, avocado is exposed to oxygen which makes it turn brown. Here are 11 ways to stop the browning from even starting.

 So why does this happen?
 It’s just like apples and bananas.
-Avocado contains an enzyme that turns flesh brown when cut.
-This doesn’t impact taste, just appearance.
-But it’s not very pretty.
+Avocado contains an enzyme that turns flesh of the fruits brown when cut.
+It’s the oxygen exposure that causes this reaction to start.

 Luckily, you can prevent this from happening a few different ways.

-- I opt for spritzing my avocado with lemon or lime juice.
+I opt for spritzing my avocado with lemon or lime juice.
 In a pinch I’ll use orange juice.
 This creates a barrier that keeps your avocado green.

-- Some people say that simply keeping hte pit in the halved avocado works.
+Some people say that simply keeping the pit in the halved avocado works.
 I disagree.
 It does not.
 BUT, it does mean that there is less surface area exposed to air.
 So leave it in there and then combine ideas (1) and (2) from above: Spritz with citrus juice and cover with plastic wrap.
 Keep it in the refrigerator for best results.

-If you have guacamole, or mashed avocado, there are a few other things you can do.
+If you have guacamole or mashed avocado, there are a few other things you can do.

 - Press plastic wrap over the mound of guacamole.

 - Scoop the guac into a tall thin container (a cylinder).
 Then only the tiny bit at the top opening is exposed to air.
 Top that with plastic wrap and refrigerate until you’re ready to use it.